Blog · Tools

 What actually makes any of these work

 The app matters less than the habit it builds.
-Gottman's research ties a 5:1 ratio of positive to negative interactions to relationships that last, and the tools that win are simply the ones you'll keep open when you've got five minutes and no energy.
-The other half is breaking the silence: as clinical psychologist Charles Schaeffer, PhD, has noted, many new dads don't tell their partner they feel lonely because they don't want to complain when she's already running on empty — so a low-friction daily tool earns its place by giving you a way to say "I miss us" that doesn't land as a complaint.
+Research on responding warmly when a partner shares good news ties that small habit to closer, more satisfied relationships (Gable et al., 2004), and the tools that win are simply the ones you'll keep open when you've got five minutes and no energy.
+The other half is breaking the silence: as clinical psychologist Charles Schaeffer, PhD, has noted, many new dads don't tell their partner they feel lonely because they don't want to complain when she's already running on empty — a lonely new-dad pattern that a low-friction daily tool helps break by giving you a way to say "I miss us" that doesn't land as a complaint.
 None of this is a fix-all, though: paternal postpartum depression affects about 1 in 10 fathers (Paulson & Bazemore, JAMA), and that's a doctor's conversation, not an app's.

 The bottom lineIf you're a new parent — especially the dad who feels left out — Regular is the one built for exactly this season.
 Paired wins for light daily questions, Lasting for a structured program, Coral for the physical side, the Gottman decks for a free start.
 But here's the part no list tells you: the hard thing isn't picking an app, it's reading each other's signals through your own exhaustion at the end of a brutal day — and that's nearly impossible to do alone.
 That's the whole reason a tool like this earns a place on your phone.